fbpx Skip to content

 Joined-up action

 Many governments and businesses are failing to tackle air pollution as part of their climate action plans and national determined contributions (NDCs).
-They are missing opportunities to improve health, deliver wider economic benefits, and support the people and countries.
-According to the United Nations Framework Convention on Climate Change (UNFCCC), just 17 countries included super pollutants in their national climate action plans in 2021.
+They are missing opportunities to improve health, deliver wider economic benefits, and support people and countries.
+According to the United Nations Framework Convention on Climate Change (UNFCCC), just 17 countries included black carbon in their national climate action plans in 2021.

 Clean air measures can improve air quality, slow global climate warming, protect ecosystems and deliver a healthier planet for all.
 Governments are missing obvious wins by not prioritising air quality action alongside solutions to climate change.
 Read our recommendations on joined-up action.